qinflan/KeyLocker.py/README.md

 # KeyLocker: Password-Manager:
  A local python password manager that utilizes secret key encryption to store/retrieve passwords.
-Featuring a minimal graphical user interface, you're able to securely store passwords, and only access them with a secret generated key for Fernet Encryption.
+Featuring a minimal graphical user interface, you're able to securely store passwords, and only access them with a secret generated key with Fernet Encryption.

 # How to use:
  A user must first create a key and password file to add or update passwords from.
 These files must be loaded in order to be able to add/retrieve/update passwords.